GreenVentures/GreenVenturesChain/README.md

 * security and robustness

 GreenVenturesChain will keep abreast of the latest blockchain technologies and take no hesitation in innovating herself for the long term success of the ecosystem.

-## :: The team behind GreenVenturesChain

-We are a team of technology enthusiasts, dream catchers and dragon trainers (as we believe GreenVenturesChain to us is like Night Fury in "How To Train Your Dragon" movie)!
-We firmly believe in what we do and take steady steps in building the best blockchain for the target industries and ecosystems.

-Please feel free to contanct us (coredev at greenventures.app dot com) and provide us with your feedbacks that can make GreenVenturesChain better for ecosystem partners and participants.